 - ensure that land is only purchased or retained by Victorian Government agencies where State ownership of land:

-ii) is central to the core business of agencies as explained in agency corporate plans;
+- is central to the core business of agencies as explained in agency corporate plans

-iii) is financially beneficial to the State when compared to alternative investment of State funds; or
+- is financially beneficial to the State when compared to alternative investment of State funds

-iv) in the case of Crown land, is appropriate on the basis that the protection of public land values make the land unsuitable for divestment;
+- in the case of Crown land, is appropriate on the basis that the protection of public land values make the land unsuitable for divestment.

-- promote the highest and best use of land by providing the opportunity for the private and community sectors and other government agencies to further unlock the value inherent in the State’s land estate; and
+- promote the highest and best use of land by providing the opportunity for the private and community sectors and other government agencies to further unlock the value inherent in the State’s land estate

 - require active management of land portfolios across Victorian Government agencies which is essential to the good management of the State’s balance sheet.

-- provide a framework to achieve integrity, impartiality, accountability and transparency in land transactions; and
+- provides a framework to achieve integrity, impartiality, accountability and transparency in land transactions

-- ensure that land transactions are conducted in accordance with the highest standards of probity, relevant legislation and Victorian Government policy.
+- ensures that land transactions are conducted in accordance with the highest standards of probity, relevant legislation and Victorian Government policy.

 - inform decision making by relevant landholding Ministers and the Minister for Environment, Climate Change and Water on:

-- A. public land values of Crown land; and
+- public land values of Crown land and

 - determine the status of traditional owner and / or native title rights for Crown land declared surplus to the requirements of a Victorian Government agency.